niebert/icons4menu/README.md

 * **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
 * **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

-The JQuery Mobile 1.4.5 icons of this repository do not require the attribution,  but it is recommended to provide attribution also for the [CC Zero](https://creativecommons.org/publicdomain/zero/1.0/deed.en) licensed icons.
-To distinguish  `CC Zero` the icons that need a `file attribution` for `CC BY-SA 3.0` have the prefix in the filename `fa-`.
+The JQuery Mobile 1.4.5 PNG and SVG icons in this repository (i.e. icons without `fa-` prefix) do not require the "attribution",  but it is recommended to provide attribution also to JQuery Mobile 1.4.5 with the [CC Zero](https://creativecommons.org/publicdomain/zero/1.0/deed.en) license for icons without the `fa-` prefix.
+Especially for adding more icons in forks of the repository `icons4menu` the prefix `fa-` should also be used to distinguish  `CC Zero` licensed icons without `fa-` prefix from `CC BY-SA 3.0` licensed icon that need a `file attribution` by adding the prefix `fa-` in the filename.

+### More than 2 Licenses in Forks of `icons4menu` with license prefix
+If you have more than 2 licenses in your fork of `icons4menu` you could add a license prefix for all icons, e.g.:

+* `cc0-recycle.svg` for [`CC Zero`](https://creativecommons.org/publicdomain/zero/1.0/deed.en) licensed icons,
+* `cc3bysa-recycle.svg` for [`CC BY-SA 3.0`](https://creativecommons.org/licenses/by-sa/3.0/) licensed icons,
+* `cc4by-recycle.svg` for [`CC BY 4.0`]( https://creativecommons.org/licenses/by/4.0/) licensed icons

+This allows users to identify the license of the file directly from the filename.